-There are hundreds of freelance websites that have been set up as of date, but which are the best freelancing websites for beginners?
+There are hundreds of freelance websites and job boards that have been set up as of date, but which are the best freelancing websites for beginners?
 As a freelancer, getting higher-paying freelance jobs is key to your freelancing career.

 The main challenge of starting out as a freelancer is building a portfolio.
 While that’s true, it doesn’t mean you’ve got to wait till you have everything figured out.
 A lot of things you will learn in freelancing are those that you’ll figure out while doing it.